-We recognize there is some ambiguity as to whom the Conflict Minerals Provision applies given that the Conflict Minerals Provision states that the Commission shall promulgate regulations for any "person described,"44 and the provision states that a "person is described" if "conflict minerals are necessary to the functionality or production of a product manufactured by such person."45 Therefore, the Conflict Minerals Provision could be interpreted to apply to a wide range of private companies not previously subject to our disclosure and reporting rules.
-However, given the provision's legislative background, its statutory location, and the absence of Congressional direction to apply these provisions to companies not previously subject to those rules,46 we do not propose to extend the rules beyond reporting companies.
-Also, even if we were to interpret the provision in this manner, it is uncertain how the Commission could administer such a program.
-Therefore, our proposed rules would apply only to issuers that file reports with the Commission under Section 13(a) or Section 15(d) of the Exchange Act, although we
+We recognize there is some ambiguity as to whom the Conflict Minerals Provision applies given that the Conflict Minerals Provision states that the Commission shall promulgate regulations for any "person described," 44 and the provision states that a "person is described" if "conflict minerals are necessary to the functionality or production of a product manufactured by such person."
+Therefore, the Conflict Minerals Provision could be interpreted to apply to a wide range of private companies not previously subject to our disclosure and reporting rules.
+However, given the provision's legislative background, its statutory location, and the absence of Congressional direction to apply these provisions to companies not previously that a person described is "not the usual SEC 'issuer' requirement and appears much broader").

+${}^{{43}}See$ letter from Tiffany & Co.

-$^{^{45}}$ See supra note 12.
+See supra note 12.